OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 December 2014.md

 - The **“Jesus” character is described as a composite**:
     - Of numerous myths
-    - Based on a real historical person (Julius Caesar) and another with lesser historical impact
     - Involves segments from other literature of the time
 - The Cs state they could not give Laura the full truth about Jesus early on due to her **emotional and religious programming**, which would have led her to terminate the communication.
 - **Truth delivery requires conceptual seeding**, not blunt revelation.
 Veils of belief, assumption, and emotion must be penetrated slowly.